ploffy06/asic-web-scraper/README.md

 # asic-web-scraper
-The following is a web scaper that scrapes data from the ASIC notice board. the system will send an email notification which  would  inlcude the company name, acn and  date published for  companies that are in liquidation.
+The following is a web scaper that scrapes data from the ASIC notice board.
+The system will send an email notification which  would  inlcude the company name, acn and  date published for  companies that are in liquidation.

 ## Running The System